Python API Reference#

 )[source]#

-Map attribute buffer for direct zero-copy writes (synchronous, by-name).
+Map attribute buffer for direct writes (synchronous, by-name).

-Returns an AttributeMapping that provides direct access to RTX’s internal buffer.
-Write data via the DLPack protocol (NumPy, Warp, etc.), then call unmap_attribute() to apply the changes.
+Returns an AttributeMapping that provides access to an internal buffer.
+Write data using NumPy, Warp, or any __dlpack__-compatible library, then call unmap_attribute() to apply the changes.

 Note

 Array attributes (e.g., float3[] points) are not supported for mapping.
-They may have variable lengths per prim, which is incompatible with contiguous tensor mapping.
 Use write_array_attribute() instead.

 Parameters: